 INFUSIONS Like injections, infusions are delivered via needle, but instead of going under the skin or into a muscle, they go directly into the bloodstream through an I.V. drip.

 Your healthcare provider will give you infusion treatments a few times a year.
 Infusion medications such as Tysbari (natalizumab) and Ocrevus (ocrelizumab) can slow down MS and disability even more than injections because they target the specific proteins that are driving inflammation.
 In other words, they aim to cut it off at the source.

-ORAL MEDICATIONS Pills like Gilenya (fingolimod) and Mayzent (siponimod) are also used to treat people with MS.
+ORAL MEDICATIONS Pills like Gilenya (fingolimod), Mayzent (siponimod), and Zeposia (ozanimod) are also used to treat people with MS.

 Many people find taking a pill once or twice a day to be less annoying than a daily shot.
 Plus, they slow MS progression as well as infusion and are even better than older meds at staving off relapses.

 Like all medications, DMTs for MS have potential side effects, including some serious ones like an increased risk for certain infections, heart disease, and liver problems.
 Your doctor will review all the risks and benefits for any recommended treatment with you (including options that fit best with your lifestyle), and if they don't, be sure to ask!

 These powerful anti-inflammatories can be delivered as pills, shots, inhalers or topical creams.
 One of the most commonly used forms of steroids for flare is IV.
 And if you're having a monster flare, steroids are pretty effective at quickly taming that MS beast.
 However, they're not meant to be used long-term because they can bring a host of side effects, including:

 Stomach pain and indigestion